 This is probably one of the most important tips to pass LET.
 In my case, I basically had three support groups.

 1. Online support groups are free and available anytime.
 You can find many groups online that post questions on a daily basis.
 You are stuck in a traffic jam?
 Then open your Facebook and answer questions.
 Are you anxious about the review?
 Share your thoughts and they are willing to help you.

 **You may join our Clopified group and post your own questions too.
 Click here.

 **Answer FREE ONLINE REVIEWERS on our website.

 2. Enroll in a final coaching session.
 I enrolled for a final coaching session for the reason that I wanted to hear insights of others.
 It’s a good tip but you can skip this one especially if you don’t have much time anymore.
-They will basically give you tips that I can write on a separate blog post.
-Most of the tips I heard from the final coaching were the same I saw online.
+They will basically give you tips to pass LET.
+Most of the tips I heard from the final coaching are quite similar to what I saw online.

 Read: LET Review Center Options for final coaching sessions